SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

-Consider the weighted undirected graph $G = (\mathcal{V}, \mathcal{E}, z)$ where the weights $z \in \mathbb{R}^\mathcal{E}_{\geq 0}$, and let $\Phi_G$ represent the conductance of $G$.
+Additionally, let $\Phi_G$ represent the conductance of $G$.
 Cheeger's inequality provides a way to establish a relationship between the effective-resistance diameter of the graph and its conductance \cite{alev2018graph}:

-The HyperEF algorithm is based on recent spectral hypergraph theory \cite{chan2018spectral,chan2020generalizing} by extending the above theorem to the hypergraph setting: inequality (\ref{them:res}) implies that it is possible to decompose a hypergraph into multiple (hyperedge) clusters that have small effective-resistance diameters by removing only a few inter-cluster hyperedges, while (\ref{them:res1}) implies that contracting the hyperedges (node clusters) with small effective-resistance diameters is not significantly impacting the original hypergraph conductance.
-HyperEF allows computing a much smaller hypergraph $H' = (V', E', w')$ given the original hypergraph $H = (V, E, w)$ by exploiting hyperedge effective resistances, which consists of the following three key steps:
+Leveraging recent spectral hypergraph theory \cite{chan2018spectral,chan2020generalizing}, HyperEF extends the above theorems to hypergraphs.
+Inequality (\ref{them:res}) implies that it is possible to decompose a hypergraph into multiple (hyperedge) clusters that have small effective-resistance diameters by removing only a few inter-cluster hyperedges, while (\ref{them:res1}) implies that contracting the hyperedges (node clusters) with small effective-resistance diameters will not significantly impact the original hypergraph conductance.
+Based on these theoretical foundations, HyperEF consists of the following three main steps: \begin{itemize} \item Constructing the Krylov subspace to approximate the eigensubspace related to the original hypergraph; \item Estimating the effective resistance of each hyperedge by applying the proposed optimization-based method; \item Constructing the coarsened hypergraph by aggregating node clusters with low effective-resistance diameters. \end{itemize}